unknownskl/greenlight-native/README.md

 ### Retrieve session SRTP key

 You can retrieve the current session SRTP key by searching for 'SRTP' in the output.
 The key will be printed once every second to the output.

+## Credits

+- Many thanks to [@tuxuser](https://github.com/tuxuser) for the help and research from the [xcloud-rs](https://github.com/OpenXbox/xcloud-rs) project
+- Thanks to the OpenXbox community for being helpfull and supportive during the research